-Greta Kirdulyte is a researcher at PPMI since November 2017.
-Her main research interests focus on higher education, research and innovation, education and training for employment.
+Greta has joined PPMI in the fall of 2017.
+Her main research interests and work at PPMI focus on higher education, research and innovation, education and training for employment.
 Greta has experience with applying various data collection methods, including desk research, interviews, surveys, case studies, interpreting the overall findings of research projects and drafting reports, including conclusions and recommendations.
 Prior to joining PPMI she gained experience in the European Commission, NATO ENSEC COE, Transparency International, and UNICEF while engaging in a broad variety of research activities, assisting in evaluation and monitoring tasks, and coordinating an international event.
 Greta has an educational background in social sciences gained during BSc studies in Politics with International Relations at Aston University, and MA studies in International Security at the University of Bath.

 - MA International Security, University of Bath, United Kingdom, 2013